We took a visit to Aldermaston Wharf, which is home to part of the Kennet and Avon Canal and just 1.5 miles away from Aldermaston in West Berkshire.

 Then we headed back down the tow path, crossing the electric lifting bridge and past the tea room.
 We carried on down the tow path until we reached lock number 96 Padworth Lock where we saw two more boats coming through the lock.

 We then re-traced our footsteps to watch the boats that came through Padworth Lock going through the electric lifting bridge.

 We had a fantastic morning out, observing canal life.
 The Tea Room is under new management and is a lovely place to stop for refreshments.

 The walk along the canal was flat so great for buggies and it’s dog friendly.
 There is also National Cycling Network number 4 sign posted on the route.

 Where did we park?

-There is a small car park at Aldermaston Tea Rooms (The Kennet and Avon Canal Trust Aldermaston Wharf Tea Rooms and Visitors Centre Car Park), Postcode: RG7 4JS.
-Currently due to Covid-19 there is an honesty box for parking by the entrance to the cafe.
+There is a small car park at the Tea Rooms Aldermaston Wharf (The Kennet and Avon Canal Trust Visitor Centre Car Park), Postcode: RG7 4JS.

 We loved our time at the canal and will definitely be exploring more of the Kennet and Avon Canal in the future.

 There are several different ways in which you can follow Berkshire Mummies, here’s how;